linked-db/linked-ql/README.md

 </details>

-Meet Linked QL's Automatic Schema Savepoints and Rollbacks - a little addition to your database that does the heavy-lifting of database versiong at the database level!
+Meet Linked QL's Automatic Schema Savepoint and Rollback feature - a little addition to your database that does the heavy-lifting of schema versiong at the database level!

-You alter your schema and get back a reference to the savepoint automatically created for you:
+You alter your schema and get back a reference to a "savepoint" automatically created for you:

 ```js
 // Alter schema